 So it was that in mid April 1952 that the Rotary Club of Melbourne ceded the Parish of Melbourne South which included the the cities of Port Melbourne and South Melbourne.

 Rotarian Frank Ayre was accepted by District Governor Rev Harold Ralph of Hobart as the Governor’s Special Representative.
 Frank was the manager of a large engineering company in Footscray, a director of RC Melbourne and PE 1952-3.
-His assistant was JT Jock Reid, Directors and manager of the James Hardy Group.
+His assistant was JT Jock Reid, Director and manager of the James Hardy Group.

-The team was resourced by RC Melbourne and members from the Melbourne South area were suggested and included Percy Evans from Hardies, Owen Johns from Johns and Waygoods, Jim Nabbs of Malvern Star and Jock Andrews from Australian Paper Manufacturers.
+The team was resourced by RC Melbourne and members from the Melbourne South area were suggested and included Percy Evans from Hardies, Owen Johns from Johns and Waygood, Jim Nabbs of Malvern Star and Jock Andrews from Australian Paper Manufacturers.

 To this group more names were added with retail names of Bert Anderson, Charles Salch, Bill Howarth and Elliot Wells a former mayor of South Melbourne.